This production ran: Feb 12 - May 10

 Verdi’s tragic jester returns in Michael Mayer’s neon-bedecked, Las Vegas–themed production.
-Baritones Roberto Frontali and George Gagnidze share the title role, and soprano Nadine Sierra reprises her portrayal of Gilda, the role that helped launch her now-blossoming Met career.
+Baritones Roberto Frontali and George Gagnidze share the title role, with soprano Nadine Sierra and Rosa Feola as his sheltered daughter, Gilda.
 Tenors Vittorio Grigolo, Francesco Demuro, Matthew Polenzani, and Stephen Costello share the role of the lascivious Duke, and Nicola Luisotti conducts.

 Production a gift of the Hermione Foundation, Laura Sloate, Trustee; and Mr. and Mrs. Paul M. Montrone